curiousjp/img2tag2img/README.md

 ## but I want to override something you didn't think of

 You can change arbitrary values in the workflows by use of the `--override` family of arguments.
 For example, `--override-load_model-batch_size-int 3` will change the `batch_size` input of the node called `load_model`.
 Acceptable type hints are `str`, `int`, `float`, and `wire`, which will convert a value like `some_node:3` to `['some_node', 3]`.

+One use for this is to manually specify a specific LoRA - with the `lora_prefix` set in such a way as to remove all of your other LoRA, you can add `--override-lora_stacker-lora_name_1-str=lora name here`.

 ## other notes